tursics/data-dashboard/doc/CreateTranslation.md

 Name the folder like ISO language code.
 Then edit the i18n.js file.

 Currently only German translation is loaded.
+This could be changed in future.
+The i18n.js file is loaded in the /app/index.html file.
+The file /app/js/app.js use hard coded German language in the function installInternationalization().